axelarnetwork/axelar-contract-deployments/releases/sui/2025-11-Sui-Role-Transfers-Release-v1.0.0.md

 ## Background

-Rotate non‑critical roles to appropriate operational addresses, and assign critical roles to EOA (ultimatly will be tranferred to Multisig).
+Rotate non‑critical roles to appropriate operational addresses, and assign critical roles to EOA (ultimatly will be tranferred to Multisig/ServiceGovernance).
 This enforces correct permissions, separation of duties, and stronger security.

 ## Pre-requisites